Peter McLeish 1938 - 2021

 Jean McLeish, Peter's wife, continued to be looked after at Beechgrove Care Home, Lanark.
 She passed away peacefully on Tuesday, September 12th, 2023.
 Her daughters, Barbara and Fiona had been with her a lot in her final days.
 We send our condolences and kindest regards to Barbara, Fiona and all who knew and loved Jean.

-The Peter McLeish Memorial Fund received donations totalling £1,500 which will be passed to some of the much-loved groups he was involved with in Coalburn.
+The Peter McLeish Memorial Fund received donations totalling £1,500 which will be passed to some of the much-loved groups he was involved with in Coalburn.- £250 to Coalburn's Darby and Joan Club.

-• £1,250 to the Jim Hamilton Heritage Society of Coalburn.
 The Society wiil use some of this money for specific projects:

 - Coalburn Primary School towards their annual prize-giving.